 The Long Walk to Treatment, from Dubbo in central-west NSW to Sydney, delivered a powerful message to NSW Parliament urging effective drug treatment available to all.

 You can register your interest in hosting a screening of the documentary here.
 It's not hard, and we can provide resources to help you.

-Our Fair Treatment campaign aims to achieve this.
+Our Fair Treatment campaign, launched in 2018, aims to achieve this.
 The Uniting Church Synod and our partner organisations in the campaign (see Our partners tab below) want personal drug use treated as a health and social issue, not one for the criminal law.

 Fair Treatment Campaign Launched at Town Hall- Insights Magazine (view photos, access to Livestream of the launch)